microsoft/genaiscript/packages/whitepaper/gptools-overview.md

 - Software development is a complex process that requires the coordination of many different activities.
 - Historically, software development has been a highly manual process, with developers using a variety of tools to create and maintain the artifacts that comprise a software system.
 - Over time abstractions have been developed to help manage the complexity of software development.
-    - Important examples include: Unix utilities and pipes, makefiles, etc.
+    - Important examples include: Unix utilities and pipes, makefiles, build scripts, etc.
 - Modern software development includes many automated processes as well as manual processes such as code review, design review, bug triage, etc.

 ## Foundation Models Create New Opportunities